abdelshok/react-redux-tailwind-boilerplate/README.md

 ### Utility Library

 If you look into the ```./utilityLibrary``` folder, you'll find a class called **SpotifyAPI** which wraps, through it's methods, a lot of the different Spotifi Web API endpoints.
-You simply pass it in your authentication token after logging in (which you can see in the **LoginContainer** file in the ```./container``` folder) and then call any of the methods that you want, .getAlbum, .getAlbumTracks, .getFeaturedPlaylists.
+You simply pass it your authentication token after logging in (which you can see in the **LoginContainer** file in the ```./container``` folder) and then call any of the methods that you want, .getAlbum, .getAlbumTracks, .getFeaturedPlaylists.

 There is about 1,000 lines of code in there, the majority of the API endpoints are wrapped but there's still a few I need to add, but it should still make the process of interacting with the API a lot easier.